dicebear/dicebear/apps/docs/pages/customize/tags/index.md

   and the rest of the avatar stays varied.
 - Different categories act as "and", and a disallow (`!`) always wins over an allow.
 - A per-component variant option is more specific and takes precedence.
-When you set `animationVariant` directly, the `tags` filter is ignored for the animation and applies only to the other components.
+When you pin a component's variant directly, the `tags` filter is ignored for that component and applies only to the others.
 - Only an unknown category is ignored.
 An unknown value is not.
 Because no variant matches it, every variant tagged in that category drops out.
 A typo in `hairLenght:long` changes nothing, while a typo in `hairLength:lng` removes